Chart Color Schemes

 Maiden Gully features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 87.3% of all households, including 49.9% couples with children, 28.2% couples without children, and 8.1% single parent families.
-Non-family households account for the remaining 12.7%, with lone person households at 11.2% and group households comprising 1.8%.
-The median household size is 3.1 people, which is larger than the Rest of Vic. average of 2.4.
+Non-family households comprise the remaining 12.7%, with lone person households at 11.2% and group households at 1.8%.
+The median household size is 3.1 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households